georgewoolsey/cloud2trees/README.md

-The `trees_biomass()` function streamlines the process for estimating individual tree biomass in kilograms, or the component biomass of the tree crown in kilograms.Users can select one, some, or all of the methods available in the package for estimating biomass.
+The `trees_biomass()` function streamlines the process for estimating individual tree biomass in kilograms, or the component biomass of the tree crown in kilograms.
+Users can select one, some, or all of the methods available in the package for estimating biomass.

 We just need to pass a data frame with the columns `treeID`, `tree_x`,